 Problem Mitigation measure Efficiency Indicator Means of checking Frequency Responsible authority/indivi dual Costs (US \$) boundary 70 dB(A).
 Construction machinery/equipment are equipped with noise and exhaust gas protection.
 Access for local people, including pedestrians, non- motorised vehicles and livestock is ensured.
 Rubbish and waste is removed from construction campsites/areas by contractor.
-Waste is removed from construction towns/areas by the contractor. from the engineer. often with complaints from the public Health and safety Availability of drinking water, toilets, showers and canteens.
-Training on health and HIV/AIDS; COVID19 Ambulance equipment and training.
+Waste is removed from construction towns/areas by the contractor.
+The Contractor shall adequately protect all buildings, structures, works, services or facilities from damage, disturbance or deterioration during the duration of the contrac and in case of damages, ensure timely and adequate repair, and compensation in case losses have been caused from the engineer. often with complaints from the public Health and safety Availability of drinking water, toilets, showers and canteens.
+Training on health and HIV/AIDS, and GBV; COVID19, Code of Conduct Ambulance equipment and training.
 Personal protective equipment and training.
+Everything described has been provided, training has been conducted.
+Sample checks, training documents, accident protocols, feedback with the engineer and workers.
+Approximately once a month during the entire construction period, most often with complaints from the public Environmental specialist reporting to the PIU Included in the budget of the consultant on technical supervision

-Training of safety on construction and emergency response.
+Problem Mitigation measure Efficiency Indicator Means of checking Frequency Responsible authority/indivi dual Costs (US \$) Training of safety on construction and emergency response.
 Accidents registration logs.
 Public safety measures.
-Everything described has been provided, training has been conducted.
-Sample checks, training documents, accident protocols, feedback with the engineer and workers.
-Approximately once a month during the entire construction period, most often with complaints from the public Environmental specialist reporting to the PIU Included in the budget of the consultant on technical supervision Site Clearance When clearing vegetation, keep as many trees and vegetation as possible.
+Site Clearance When clearing vegetation, keep as many trees and vegetation as possible.
 No damaged trees / felled without permits.
-Sample checks, feedback from the engineer and workers Approximately once a month during the clearing of the site Environmental specialist reporting to the PIU See above

-Problem Mitigation measure Efficiency Indicator Means of checking Frequency Responsible authority/indivi dual Costs (US \$) Infrastructure Damage to infrastructure No damage found Sample checks, feedback from the engineer Approximately once a month during construction Environmental specialist reporting to the PIU See above Drainage control Site Drainage Plan Settling ponds Standing water A drainage plan for the site exists and is being implemented.
+Sample checks, feedback from the engineer and workers Approximately once a month during the clearing of the site Environmental specialist reporting to the PIU See above Infrastructure Damage to infrastructure No damage found Sample checks, feedback from the engineer Approximately once a month during construction Environmental specialist reporting to the PIU See above Drainage control Site Drainage Plan Settling ponds Standing water A drainage plan for the site exists and is being implemented.
 There are no silted/muddy discharges of water outside the site into water bodies.
 No oil film on bodies of water near the site.
 No standing water on/off site.
 Sample checks, local community / NGO feedback, engineer feedback.
 Approximately once a month during construction Environmental specialist reporting to the PIU See above Control of fuel and chemical pollution The rules about leak prevention.
 Regulations on fuel storage, transport and washing of the vehicle.
 Prohibition on washing the vehicle, in rivers/wetlands.
-Storage of lubricants and chemicals in wetlands is not permitted and, if unavoidable, must be stored in specially constructed, embankment protected areas.
-All rules have been developed and approved.
+Storage of lubricants and chemicals in wetlands is not All rules have been developed and approved.
 No untreated work-related spills of lubricant/bitumen/cement/c oncrete on site.
-Regulations on fuel storage, transport and washing of the vehicle exist and are enforced.
-Workers are aware of the ban Vehicles are not washed in rivers/wetlands.
-Any unavoidable storage of oils and chemicals in wetlands will be organized in specially constructed, embankment protected areas.
-Sample checks, local community / NGO feedback, engineer feedback.
+Regulations on fuel storage, transport and washing of the vehicle Sample checks, local community / NGO feedback, engineer feedback.
 Approximately once a month throughout the construction period, most often in the case of complaints from the population Environmental specialist reporting to the PIU Π See above